CALL FOR ENTRIES

 The Charles E. Beveridge Research Fellowship honors the eminent scholar, Charles E. Beveridge, Series Editor of The Papers of Frederick Law Olmsted, and devoted friend of Frederick Law Olmsted National Historic Site and its archives and collections.
-The award will be made annually directly to one or more selected recipients.

 The Beveridge Fellowship supports research and projects utilizing the Olmsted Archives at Frederick Law Olmsted National Historic Site and the continued development of scholarship related to the Olmsted legacy.

 This year’s fellowship will be awarded in conjunction with the 200th anniversary of the birth of Frederick Law Olmsted.
 In the spirit of exploring the wide-ranging impact of his legacy, we seek research proposals that move beyond the study of individual Olmsted landscapes.
 This theme can be broadly interpreted but may take the form of research projects that look at a specific or thematic aspect of the Olmsted firm’s landscape architecture practice, represented by projects from 1857-1979; planning and design projects reworked by subsequent members of the firm, individuals who went on to form their own practices, or the public; Olmsted’s writings, including those predating his work in landscape architecture/planning; and critiques of how the “firm’s ideals for parks and open space relate to today’s calls for environmental justice and spatial justice,” a primary theme of Greater Boston’s Olmsted Bicentennial.
 Awardees will be selected based on the originality of their proposed project, its applicability to this year’s theme, and the extent to which proposed research utilizes the range of resources in the Olmsted Archives.
 The Beveridge Fellowship jury is composed of Friends of Fairsted board members and representatives from the National Park Service.